 Judith Lasater (one of my Western teachers).

-My teaching style is relaxed and playful.
 Yes, yoga does of course have a multitude of physical, mental and spiritual benefits (see "Benefits of Yoga" page) but my main goal when I am teaching is simply for people to find that by the end of class they are happier, calmer and more relaxed than when they entered the yoga studio.

 This is our true nature - happy, peaceful, connected to ourself and the universe.
 Many of the other benefits of yoga will flow naturally from this happy, relaxed state.